DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 #### Super

-To do this, we must utilise the `super` keyword in Java.
+To do this, we must use the `super` keyword in Java.
 This acts quite similarly to the Python `super()` method in that it allows us to access our parent's implementation of certain things.
 Using this, we can call `contains` on our parent class like so: